htw-imi-showtime/showtime-website/content/ss21/bachelor/b5-berlin-for-future/future.md

 to be able to play against friends or just competitive strangers on the internet

 #### Content from the users
-to fill the app with more content, giving the users a possibility to create their own quizes
+to fill the app with more content, giving the users a possibility to create their own quizzes

 #### Rewards
 to reward the users for high climate knowledge ;)

-#### Custom Quizes
+#### Custom Quizzes
 to personalize the content to the user's interests
 {{</section>}}